krndcode/wireframing/README.md

 In summary, wireframing bridges the gap between ideas and implementation, ensuring that everyone on the team understands the project direction before development begins.

+# Real-World Scenario: Wireframing in Action

+During the design of an **online food delivery application**, the initial wireframes revealed a potential usability issue:
+- The checkout process required users to navigate through **four separate screens** before confirming an order.
+- Test users found this confusing and time-consuming, which could lead to cart abandonment.

+### How Wireframing Helped
+By spotting this issue in the wireframe stage, the design team was able to:
+- Simplify the flow by combining related actions (delivery details and payment) into **a single screen**.
+- Add a **progress bar** at the top, so users clearly understood how many steps remained.
+- Test the revised flow with stakeholders and end-users before any coding started.

+### Impact on the Final Product
+- The streamlined checkout reduced the number of clicks by 40%.
+- Users found the process faster and more intuitive, improving overall satisfaction.
+- Development time and costs were saved because major changes were made at the design stage rather than after coding.

+### Conclusion
+Wireframing proved invaluable in this case.
+By identifying usability issues early, the team avoided rework and ensured a smoother user experience.
+In summary, wireframing acts as a **safety net** in the design process — it validates ideas, reduces risks, and ensures the final product is both functional and user-friendly.